malinslz/Cardgame_UNO_craze/README.md

 ## How to build
 ### Wiring
-see the Folder about requirements ;)
+see the Document: "UNO-Craze_Spielregeln and How to build" ;)

+for the UNO-Craze Cube see: "Cube.stl"

 ### Uploading the code
 * Copy the content of your `src` from your computer to your board